npitsillos/npitsillos/README.md

 <h2>Experience</h2>
 <h3>Software Engineer @ Jina AI</h3>

-- Commenced a six-month internship in July 2022, swiftly transitioning to a full- time role after a mere three months, during which I operated remotely on a full-time basis.
+:tada: Commenced a six-month internship in July 2022, swiftly transitioning to a full- time role after a mere three months, during which I operated remotely on a full-time basis.

-- Contributed as a key member of the infrastructure team to the creation of a Kubernetes operator in Go, deployed within AWS.
+:key: Contributed as a key member of the infrastructure team to the creation of a Kubernetes operator in Go, deployed within AWS.
 This operator managed the deployment of CRDs developed by our team.
 Additionally, worked on the development of a Rest API that received requests to deploy and retrieve the CRDs.

-- Worked extensively on developing and testing new features for an open-source Python CLI tool.
+:hammer: Worked extensively on developing and testing new features for an open-source Python CLI tool.
 This empowered users to deploy flows on the company’s Kuber- netes cluster.

-- Explored the integration of Dragonfly into the tech stack of the infrastructure team to accelerate container image retrieval.
+:question: Explored the integration of Dragonfly into the tech stack of the infrastructure team to accelerate container image retrieval.
 Used Helm for the deployment and configuration of the tool and utilized Terraform to provision AWS resources essential for running Dragonfly.

-- Owned the development of a Golang CLI tool that allowed users to deploy an open-source Kubernetes operator and the company’s embedding models on any Kubernetes cluster.
+:hammer: Owned the development of a Golang CLI tool that allowed users to deploy an open-source Kubernetes operator and the company’s embedding models on any Kubernetes cluster.

-- Implemented CI\CD pipelines to deploy and test the Kubernetes operator and CLI tools using Github Actions.
+:hammer: Implemented CI\CD pipelines to deploy and test the Kubernetes operator and CLI tools using Github Actions.

 <h2>Technologies</h2>